Schools shape the map

 - Patrick Island and Crystal Harbour: Gated, family-friendly, good school access to multiple options.

-- Rule of thumb: drive the school run at 7:45 AM before signing a lease.
+- Rule of thumb: test the school run at the actual morning drop-off time before signing a lease.

 Childcare and early years

-For children under 3–4, options include private daycares, nannies, and au pairs.
-Options are more limited than major cities, and costs reflect island economics.
+For younger children, options include private daycares, nannies, and family-support arrangements.
+Availability is more limited than in major cities, so childcare should be researched alongside schools and housing.

 - Popular daycares include Little Turtles, Safari Kid, and church-affiliated programs.